TMJ Disorder and Treatment

 - Medication: Depending on the symptoms you are dealing with, there may be a medication that can help promote healing.

-- Dietary Plan: Changing your diet may be necessary to assist the treatment process.
+- Dietary Plan: Changing your diet may be necessary to assist the treatment process, as softer foods will irritate the jaw less.